dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/bounding_box.rst

    The Bounding Box node.

-The *Bounding Box* node creates a cube with the minimum volume that encapsulates the geometry of the input.
+The *Bounding Box* node creates a box with the minimum volume that encapsulates the geometry of the input.
 The node also can output the vector positions of the bounding dimensions.